-One object of the disclosure is to provide short scan time scanner operator to make a fast scan of an entire tooth arch.
+One object of the disclosure is to provide short scan time and real time processing, e.g. to provide live feedback to a scanner operator to make a fast scan of an entire tooth arch.
 However, real time high resolution 3D scanning creates an enormous amount of data.
 Therefore data processing should be provided in the scanner housing, i.e. close to the optical components, to reduce data transfer rate to e.g. a cart, workstation or display.
 In order to speed up data processing time and in order to extract in-focus information with an optimal signal-to-noise ratio various correlation techniques may be embedded/implemented.
-This may for example be implemented in the camera electronics to discriminate outof-focus information.
+This may for example be 5 implemented in the camera electronics to discriminate outof-focus information.
 The pattern is applied to provide illumination with an embedded spatial structure on the object being scanned.
-Determining in-focus information relates to calculating a correlation measure of this spatially structured light signal (which we term input signal) with the variation of the pattern itself (which we term reference signal).
+Determining in-focus information relates to calculating a correlation measure of this spatially 10 structured light signal (which we term input signal) with the variation of the pattern itself (which we term reference signal).
 In general the magnitude of the correlation measure is high if the input signal coincides with the reference signal.
-If the input signal displays little or no variation then the magnitude of the correlation measure is low.
+If the input signal displays little or no variation then the 15 magnitude of the correlation measure is low.
 If the input signal displays a large spatial variation but this variation is different than the variation in the reference signal then the magnitude of the correlation measure is also low.
-In a further embodiment of the invention the scanner and/or the scanner head may be wireless, thereby simplifying handling and operation of the scanner and increasing accessibility under difficult scanning situations, e.g. intra-oral or in the ear scanning.
-However, wireless operation may further increase the need for local data processing to avoid wireless transmission of raw 3D data.
+In a further embodiment of the invention the scanner and/or the scanner 20 head may be wireless, thereby simplifying handling and operation of the scanner and increasing accessibility under difficult scanning situations, e.g. intra-oral or in the ear scanning.
+However, wireless operation may further increase the need for local data processing to avoid wireless trans- 25 mission of raw 3D data.